PacktPublishing/Hands-on-Microservices-with-Go/section-5/video-5/readme.md

 ## Warning

 On the video there is a variable that is incremented on every request, on heavy load to the server, this could produce a race condition.
-This has been changed in the code to incrementig with Go's atomic functions.
+This has been changed in the code to incrementing with Go's atomic functions.

 ## Learn More